GloomyJD/Nutmegle/README.md

 # Nutmegle

-Nutmegle is a platform built upon Omeclone where you can chat with other users, make new friends.
+Nutmegle is a platform built upon Omeclone where you can chat with other users and make new friends.

 ## Prerequisites